alex/what-happens-when/README.rst

     Target MAC: interface:mac:address:here
     Target IP: interface.ip.goes.here

-Now that the network library has the IP address of either our DNS server or the default gateway it can resume its DNS process:
+Now that the network library has the MAC address of either our DNS server or the default gateway it can resume its DNS process:

 * Port 53 is opened to send a UDP request to DNS server (if the response size